-Learning: Using social proof and encouraging people to interact with your brand across offline and online social networks is a powerful influence on success or failure.
-How people interact with each other and what they do with your product or idea will determine the nature of your brand, not what you set out in your brand guidelines.
+Using social proof and encouraging people to interact with your brand across offline and online social networks is a powerful influence on success or failure.
+How people interact with each other and what they do with your product or idea will determine the nature of your brand.
+Not what you set out in your brand guidelines.

 3. Novelty gets attention:

-Our brains are hard-wired to be wary of change and so the blending of the real world with the digital world of augmented reality brings fantasy into the game experience in a seamless and engaging manner.
+Our brains are hard-wired to be wary of change.
+The blending of the real world with the digital world of augmented reality brings fantasy into the game experience in a seamless and engaging manner.
 This creates a novel user experience that attracts attention.
 Novelty is a powerful psychological trigger for stimulating our brain.
 Although augmented reality has been around for a number years, Pokémon Go cleverly integrates it with a real-world game that also activates user’s curiosity.

 4. We desire control: